mejk/computer-stuff/cross-platform-software.md

   - [Owncloud](https://owncloud.org/).
 Has also Android and iOS clients.
     - This is probably the best solution but is more involved.
 - [Syncthing - synchronize and share files between computers](https://syncthing.net/)
+   - Syncthing is very handy, easy to set up + it's also free.